-If you have a cat, place your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors throughout your home.
+If you have a cat, situate your litter box in another room.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors all over your home.

-You should also regularly clean by your furnace to block dust from building up.
+You should also frequently clean around your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or routine maintenance in Milledgeville and Middle Georgia, Air Concepts of Middle Georgia can expertly handle your needs.
-Our highly trained technicians can fix any HVAC model or brand.
+Whether you want furnace replacement or routine maintenance in Milledgeville and Middle Georgia, Air Concepts of Middle Georgia can expertly take care of your needs.
+Our highly trained technicians can work on any furnace model or brand.

 Call us at 478-200-5689 or use our online scheduler to request an appointment now.